fusionguy100/Delivery_Project/README.md

 This project simulates a real-world package delivery routing system for **Western Governors University Parcel Service (WGUPS)**.
 The goal is to optimize package deliveries using a custom routing algorithm and meet delivery deadlines, while considering business rules and constraints.

-This was developed as part of the C950: Data Structures and Algorithms course at Western Governors University.

 ---